Chile: Rocky Road To New Constitution - UrduPoint

 The president announces police reform.

-- Virus, referendum put off - Chile declares a "national disaster" in mid-March due to the coronavirus pandemic, with protests paused and a referendum -- originally scheduled for April -- postponed until October.
+- Lull during pandemic - Chile declares a "national disaster" in mid-March due to the coronavirus pandemic, with protests paused and a referendum -- originally scheduled for April -- postponed until October.

-- 'Yes' to new constitution - On October 25, Chileans vote by nearly four to one (79 percent) for a new constitution to be drawn up.
+- 'Yes' to drafting new constitution - On October 25, Chileans vote nearly four to one (79 percent) for a new constitution to be drawn up.

-- 2021: more delays - In late March 2021, Chile locks down four-fifths of its population as the virus surges again.
+- 2021: Constitutional assembly - In late March 2021, Chile locks down four-fifths of its population as the virus surges again.
 The election of the constituent assembly charged with revising the constitution is put off to May.

-In the presidential election at the end of 2021, many voters after a polarized campaign -- driven either by anti-communist sentiment or fear of a return to rightwing tyranny -- opt to cast a protest vote for the candidate they consider the "lesser evil."
-Leftist candidate Gabriel Boric wins the election on December 19.
+- Ex-student leader elected president - Leftist candidate Gabriel Boric wins the country's presidential election on December 19, 2021, after a polarized campaign, driven by anti-communist sentiment on the right and fear of a return to right-wing tyranny on the left.

-- 2022: progressive prospects - The new president introduces several measures addressing the economy and social rights.
+- 2022: radical draft charter - The new president introduces several measures to revive the economy and boost social rights.

-In April he presents a recovery plan of 3.7 billion Dollars, notably to help families and create 500,000 jobs.

-On July 4 Chile's constitutional convention hands its draft to Boric.
-If adopted, it will make Chile one of the most progressive countries in the region.
+On July 4, Chile's constitutional convention submits a draft charter which, if adopted, would make Chile one of the most progressive countries in Latin America.

-In the first of the new constitution's 388 articles, Chile is described as "a social and democratic State of law," as well as "plurinational, intercultural and ecological."As well as recognizing the different peoples that make up the Chilean nation, the new constitution accords a certain amount of autonomy to Indigenous institutions, notably in matters of justice.

-The right to elective abortion would become enshrined in law.
-It is today permitted only if there is a risk to the life of the pregnant woman, in cases of fetal non-viability and rape.
+It describes Chile as "a social and democratic State of law," as well as "plurinational, intercultural and ecological."
+It also gives more autonomy to Indigenous peoples and expands the right to abortion (currently only permitted if there is a risk to the life of the pregnant woman, the fetus is not viable or the pregnancy was caused by rape).

+- Chileans reject the changes - Chileans reject the draft constitution by a wider-than-expected margin.